Manu343726/MetaPipeline/README.md

 MetaPipeline
 ============

-Human friendly template metaprogramming through fluent interfaces
+Human friendly template metaprogramming.
+Take the continuation monad to the extreme.

 ## The Turbo C++11 Metaprogramming Library